danah2139/HealthTracker/README.md

-"# HealthTracker"
+# HealthTracker
-HealthTracker is a university project in c# use MVVM pattern in WPF and entity framework , written by Dana Cohen
+HealthTracker is a university project in c# use MVVM pattern in WPF and entity framework, written by Dana Cohen.